sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 Discounts:  If you apply a percentage discount over the Grand Total, the total will be:
 (Sum of itm x qty - Sales tax (included)) - ((Sum of itm x qty - Sales tax (included)) * % Discount)

+If you apply a total discount amount over the Grand Total, the total will be:
+(Sum of itm x qty - Sales tax (included)) - (Discount Amount)
 ##### 3.2.1.9 - Purchase Invoice (Video 056)
 ##### 3.2.1.10 -  Conciliation of Payments(Video 057)
 #### 3.2.2 - Human Resources